Posted: 21st March 2022

 Beyond the entertainment industry, acoustic design is important in many buildings, such as offices, hospitals, residential, and schools, not only to minimise intrusive noise, but also to create a pleasant ambience in which to work and live.
 Consequently, good acoustics and noise control can have a positive impact on people’s health, wellbeing, and productivity and should be a key element of all new building and refurbishment designs.

-The advantages of noise control are often related directly to the function of the building in question.
+The advantages of considering architectural acoustics are often related directly to the function of the building in question.
 In schools, for example, effective acoustic design promotes higher standards of teaching and learning and better student behaviour.
-In hospitals, noise control can facilitate shorter recovery times for patients as the atmosphere is proven to be calmer and less stressful.
+In hospitals, ensuring appropriate internal noise levels can facilitate shorter recovery times for patients as the atmosphere is proven to be calmer and less stressful.

 In studies, effective acoustic design has demonstrated that office noise control: